rehierl/html-outliner-spec/implementation-overview.md

 will hold a null reference.
 Because of that, these nodes can not be considered to be inner nodes of any section.

-DOM's `Node` type, and not the `Element` type, needs a `parentSection` property because, in general, sectioning elements themselves are considered to be inner nodes of an outer parent section.
-If a text node is a direct child of a sectioning element, and if only DOM's `Element` type had a `parentSection` property, then `textNode.parentNode.parentSection` will be a section located outside of its parent sectioning element.
-This would contradict that a text node inside a sectioning element must be associated with an inner section of that element.
+DOM's `Node` type, and not the `Element` type, needs to define the `parentSection` property because sectioning elements themselves are considered to be inner nodes of an outer parent section.
+If a text node is a direct child of a sectioning element, and if DOM's `Element` type would define the `parentSection` property, then the expression `textNode.parentElement.parentSection` would have to be used in order to try to get the node's parent section.
+But as `parentElement` is a sectioning element, the `parentElement.parentSection` reference will refer to a section that is located outside of the parent sectioning element.
+This would contradict that a text node that is located inside a sectioning element must be associated with an inner section of that element.

 <h3 id="section-inner-nodes">
 Node.parentSection, Section.innerNodes</h3>

 The `parentSection` property corresponds with the `Section.innerNodes` property such that the expression `section.innerNodes[anyIndex].parentSection` yields the same section reference.
-This property could be used to automatically inject `<section>` elements into documents if such elements are needed (e.g. for normalization purposes).
+The `innerNodes` property could be used to modify a document (e.g. for normalization purposes).

 The `innerNodes` list by itself does not require that it contains all the nodes associated with a section.
-This list could therefore be limited to the top-level nodes of a section.
+This list could be limited to the top-level nodes of a section.

 A node is considered to be a **top-level node of a section** if it has no parent node within that section.
 A node is considered to be an **inner node of a